CyclopsRay/Files_downloader/README.md

 # Toolkit to download slides from a website

-This is a simple Python tool to download slides from a certain website.
+This is a simple Python tool to download Files from a certain website.
 Feel free to add more function if you need!

 ## An example to use: